EE Wembley Cup: History

-In August 2015, the EE Wembley Cup kicked off for the first time and it saw Spencer FC take on Sidemen United.
+In August 2015, the EE Wembley Cup kicked off for the first time and it saw Spencer FC take on Sidemen United, the latter team named after the Sidemen and featured five of the group's seven members (all except KSI and Vikkstar123) as players.
 This Wembley Cup was played behind closed doors and had no attendees.
 The two captains were Spencer Owen (Spencer FC) and Miniminter (Sidemen United).
 This was also the only Wembley Cup not to include 'legend' players in the teams and not to be live streamed on YouTube.
-The final ended in Spencer FC beating Sidemen FC by five goals to two.
+The final ended in Spencer FC beating Sidemen United by five goals to two.
+The Sidemen would later go on to host their own annual football charity matches beginning the following year after this event.

 With the 2015 Wembley Cup being a hit with fans, a second season was confirmed, but this time Spencer FC faced Weller Wanderers.
 The two captains for the second series were Spencer Owen (Spencer FC) and Joe Weller (Weller Wanderers) The whole match was completely revamped with the introduction of the match being live streamed on YouTube, the sale of live tickets to the game, the inclusion of some former professional footballers, namely Peter Schmeichel, Robbie Fowler, Robert Pires, Jay-Jay Okocha, Patrick Kluivert and Jamie Carragher.
 Over 18,000 people attended live and hundreds of thousands watched the livestream on YouTube.
 This bought the Wembley Cup to the attention of the media and other news outlets.

 The 2017 event saw two different and new teams enter the mix.
 Hashtag United (captained by Spencer Owen) came up against Tekkers Town (captained by the F2 Freestylers).
 Spencer and his side had to be on their best form to beat the 'strongest' YouTube footballing team out there.
 The third series saw five new Footballing 'Legends' entering the mix.
 Robbie Fowler was the only 'Legend' from Series Two to be in Series Three.
 He was joined by David James, Robbie Savage, Steven Gerrard, Emile Heskey and William Gallas.
 Rio Ferdinand was set to play in the Wembley Cup 2017 Final but unfortunately sustained an injury which ruled him out.
 The Frenchman, William Gallas had big boots to fill.
 Much like the second Wembley Cup, it was live streamed on YouTube, tickets available for purchase and 'legends' making an appearance.
 The third season of the Wembley Cup was a landmark for YouTube football as it doubled the YouTube football attendance record set by the previous Wembley Cup from 18,00 to 34,172.
 It was also the first time the FA trialled VAR at Wembley, although it was not called upon within the game.
 Spencer Owen's Hashtag United came out on top when they comfortably beat Tekkers Town 6-1.